vorpaljs/bash-parser/docs/api.md

 - `resolveEnv: (name: String) => String` - a callback to resolve environment variables.
 If specified, the parser call it whenever it need to resolve an environment variable.
 It should return the value if the variable is defined, otherwise `null`.
 If the option is not specified, the parser won't try to resolve any environment variable.

+- `resolveHomeUser: (username: String) => String` - a callback to resolve users home directories.
+If specified, the parser call it whenever it need to resolve a tilde expansion.
+If the option is not specified, the parser won't try to resolve any tilde expansion.
+When the callback is called with a null value for `username`, the callbackshould return the current user home directory.

 - `resolveParameter: (parameterAST: Object) => String` - a callback to resolve parameter expansion.
 If specified, the parser call it whenever it need to resolve a parameter expansion.
 It should return the result of the expansion.
 If the option is not specified, the parser won't try to resolve any parameter expansion.

 - `execCommand: (cmdAST: Object) => String` - a callback to execute a [simple_command](https://github.com/vorpaljs/bash-parser/blob/master/docs/ast.md#simple_command).
 If specified, the parser call it whenever it need to resolve a command substitution.
 It receive as argument the AST of a [simple_command node](https://github.com/vorpaljs/bash-parser/blob/master/docs/ast.md#simple_command), and shall return the output of the command.
 If the option is not specified, the parser won't try to resolve any command substitution.